 Basically, this dish is Rigatoni noodles with cubes of potatoes in a creamy cheese sauce with crispy fried onions on top and a side of apple sauce, which as weird as it sounds, is the perfect sweet foil to this savory, decadent dish.

 It may not be the most traditional version of Käsespätzle I had on my trip, but it was certainly my favorite.
-This is the perfect place to sit and enjoy the Alps, and maybe if you’re lucky, meet some feeling English-speaking tourists.
+This is the perfect place to sit and enjoy the Alps, and maybe if you’re lucky, meet some friendly English-speaking tourists.
 I was lucky enough to meet a couple from Texas who love Lauterbrunnen, and spend weeks here every year.
 How fabulous!

 Day 4: Lauterbrunnen and Zermatt, Switzerland